manbearwiz/Ayos/README.md

 - [RPi.GPIO](http://sourceforge.net/p/raspberry-gpio-python/wiki/Home/) - Used to control the GPIO ports for the relay

-- [SimpleDaemon](https://bitbucket.org/donspaulding/simpledaemon/overview) - Used to run as daemon
+- [SimpleDaemon](https://bitbucket.org/donspaulding/simpledaemon/overview) - Used to run as daemon.
+My fork is currently included in this repo.

 Hardware